 Another important trend that cannot be ignored is that over the years the citizens of Missouri as a whole appear to have become less informed, less curious, less educated, and less open-minded.
 Some are easy to manipulate with false narratives for why things are the way they are and who is to blame.
 The best example of this are the answers you hear when you ask the unvaccinated for their reasons why they refused to get a shot or much less wear a mask.
 These two acts to protect your family, community, and coworkers are the most conservative patriotic thing a citizenry could do during these times, but Republicans have made them out to be extreme government overreach.

-But it’s hard to blame voters as local news media, like across much of America, have disappeared as community-based papers, radio stations and TV news programs became franchises of national conglomerates or victims of private equity vulture capitalists.
+But it’s hard to blame voters alone as their local news media, like across much of America, has disappeared as community-based papers, locally owned radio stations and TV news programs became franchises of national conglomerates or victims of private equity vulture capitalists.
 As a result, rural voters end up getting their news from the four Fs: fox, faith, friends, and facebook.
-Since broadcasters went all digital some years ago when the FCC sold off the public airwaves, the signals received outside of cities has become so poor that rural folks gave up on TV all together.
+Since TV broadcasters went all digital some years ago when the FCC sold off the public airwaves, the signals received outside of cities has become so poor that rural folks gave up on network TV all together.
 Unable to afford cable and with little access to high-speed broadband internet service, it is not surprising news literacy is low and disinformation is rampant.